Silesian architecture: Silesian Gothic

-Silesia's towns needed approximately 50 years after foundation to get their independence.
-In the 14th century, many of these towns began to build their own big parish churches, and with the assistance of the new Bohemian sovereign a dynamic sacral development program began.
+Silesia's towns needed approximately 50 years after its foundation to get their independence.
+In the 14th century, many of these towns began to build their own big parish churches, and with the assistance of the new Bohemian sovereign, a dynamic sacral development program began.
 Dominant were now Bohemian, Moravian, Southern German and Lower Austrian architectural traditions, but mixed with local traditions which preferred more simple forms.
 The most characteristic creation of the entire 14th century remained the basilical municipal church with a long nave and no transept.
 This style was most probably derived from the Cistercian abbey in Zlatá Koruna (Goldenkron) in Bohemia.
 Although Silesia was now a part of Bohemia, a state of the Holy Roman Empire, the Parler Gothic had almost no influence.
 Architectural embellishments can only be found in three churches, probably all built by master builder Claus Brynner.

-This dynamic sacral development program lasted the entire 14th century, and starting at around 1370 many bigger cities added guild and family chapels to their parish churches.
+This dynamic sacral development program lasted the entire 14th century, and starting around 1370 many bigger cities added guild and family chapels to their parish churches.
 At the end of the century, all monastery construction projects ended, and with the spreading of the Hussite Wars to Silesia most building activities were greatly reduced.

 The expansion of the town hall in Wrocław after 1480 marked a big change in the architectural history of Silesia.
 As it was obvious that local workshops, represented by Hans Berthold, could not meet the expectations, the city decided to invite experts from Saxony and Lusatia around master builder Paul Preusse.
 At the beginning of the new century, this influence from Saxony and Lusatia was most notably in western parts of Silesia, where Conrad Pflüger and Wendel Roskopf from Görlitz built city halls and churches in Löwenberg (Lwówek Śląski), Bunzlau (Bolesławiec), Sagan (Żagań) or Gröditzberg (Grodziec), all in the tradition of Benedikt Ried from Prague.
 Later Lucas Schleierweber from Schweidnitz (Świdnica) continued this Görlitz style and constructed buildings in other parts of Middle Silesia.